-"Trust Agreement" means the Original Trust Agreement, as amended, and the Third Supplemental Trust Agreement, as amended from time to time, and includes the General Bond Order and Series Bond Order No. 2001-1.
+"Trust Agreement" means the Original Trust Agreement, as amended and the Fourth Supplemental Trust Agreement, includes the General Bond Order and Series Bond Order No. 2002-1.

 "Trustee" means the Trustee at the time serving under the Trust Agreement, initially National City Bank, and any successor Trustee as determined or appointed under or pursuant to Section 6.03 or Section 6.06 of the Original Trust Agreement.